thomas26215/Obsidian/Projets/En cours/SAE 2.03.md

 - Now follow the standard procedure to install the system

 >[!Warning]
->You need to install Debian without a graphical interface. **This is the most crucial choice !**
+>You need to install Debian without a graphical interface. **This is the most crucial choice !**.
+In fact, we won't be using a graphical interface for the whole process, as our aim is to create a virtual machine that runs solely on command lines.

 - Here are the steps to follow [If nothing is specified, leave it as is]: